-Assets of members who have not yet retired are held in the CF. Contributing members may choose between a BF and STF for investment.
+Assets of members who have not yet retired are held in the CF. Contributing members may choose between a BF and DIF for investment.
 The BF is actively managed and contains bonds, mortgages, equities, real estate, infrastructure and money market investments.
 The purpose of the BF is to provide members with long-term growth.
-The STF contains only money market instruments and is designed to preserve capital.
+The DIF contains Canadian bonds, mortgages and money market instruments; it is designed to provide lower-risk returns by investing in diversified sources of income.

 The Statement of Investment Policies and Goals is summarized on pages 17-19.
-More information on the CF performance in 2019 is found in the Investment report section (page 13).
+More information on the CF performance in 2020 is found in the Investment report section (page 13).